“She stood in the storm and when the wind did not blow her way, she adjusted her sails.” –Elizabeth Edwards

 Let’s face it – conflict is inevitable!
 So how do you handle conflict when it comes up?
 Try this 4-step process to de-escalate stepfamily conflict.

 These are five tips to get you started.
-If you want more in-depth support, check out our books and coaching services.
+If you want more in-depth support, check out our books.
 The next time someone asks you how you are, you can be the one confidently stating, “never been better.”